biocypher/biochatter/docs/vignettes/custom-decider-use-case.md

 ## Background

-Personalized medicine tailors treatment to a patient's unique genetic makeup.
+Personalised medicine tailors treatment to a patient's unique genetic makeup.
 In cancer care, this approach helps categorize patients and assign them to specific treatment groups in clinical trials.
 However, interpreting and making decisions based on this data is challenging due to the complexity of genetic variations, the interaction between genes and environmental factors, tumor diversity, patient histories, and the vast amount of data produced by advanced technologies.